-Agarest War (PS3 downloadable NA version) is developed by Compile Heart, which is a subsidiary of Idea Factory.
-Idea Factory specializes in low budget fanservice games, and Agarest War is no different.
-It's a game for anime fans with a taste for the perverse, with PG rated cutscenes and assembling a dating sim style harem of heroines to pop out successive generations of angst ridden protagonists.
+Agarest War is developed by Compile Heart, which is a subsidiary of Idea Factory.
+Idea Factory specializes in low budget fanservice games.
+Agarest War has a taste for the perverse, with PG rated cutscenes and assembling a dating sim style harem of heroines to produce successive generations of angst ridden protagonists.
 Idea Factory does nothing to improve its reputation with this latest game.

-Like checkers, all battles are laid out on a small flat grid with little maneuverability.
-The small map size and low unit count reduces the strategic depth/complexity of the game in comparison to standard SRPGs.
-It's more like an RPG with constrained encounters that take place on a small grid.
-One of the games feature systems is the extend system, where each character has spots surrounding them that another character can stand in and link their attacks up to perform special arts.
-First of all, it's cumbersome to use because the game doesn't display extend spots unless the cursor is on top of the character.
-There's no particular point to all of the positioning either - it's meaningless busywork.
-What ends up happening is the only strategy is to move as little as possible to conserve action points and wait for the enemy to approach you, giving the system a strategic depth of 0.
+All battles are laid out on a small flat grid with little maneuverability, reducing the strategic depth.
+With the extend system, each character has spots surrounding them that another character can stand in and link their attacks up to perform special arts.
+It's cumbersome to use because the game doesn't display extend spots unless the cursor is on top of the character.
+It's meaningless and highly repetitive busywork.
+Often the best strategy is to move as little as possible to conserve action points and wait for the enemy to approach you.

 The real grind sets in when you realize you have to realign your party to get everyone into extend system position almost every single turn, which is about as fun as doing a thousand sheets of basic arithmetic.
-You know what you have to do to rearrange everyone, yet it's not challenging or strategic, just time consuming and pointless.
+You know what you have to do to rearrange everyone, but it's just tedious and pointless.
 All this while the game throws hundreds of repetitive filler trash fights at you for hours and hours on end.
 The main challenge will be to stop yourself from falling asleep while plowing through another group of the same enemies.
-The game thoughtfully includes an auto-battle feature, because the only thing more boring than playing the game is watching it play itself.

 The UI is slow and clunky.
-It's missing unit lists, you can't check abilities from the status window, You can't check a characters extend squares outside of battle, and pressing start to initiate attacks is just bizarre.
-There's no way to skip cutscenes, you can only use an ineffective fast forward button ironically called skip.
+It's missing unit lists, you can't check abilities from the status window, You can't check a characters extend squares outside of battle, etc. There's no way to skip cutscenes, only fast forward them.
 There's unnecessary lag at almost every point in battle, such as the badly disguised 2-3 sec load times after 'attack phase' shows on the screen.
-Some battle areas add a depth of field effect for no particular reason that lags the entire fight and UI terribly - why would they even do something like that?
-Even the party formation menu gets choppy and laggy for no good reason.
+Some battle areas add a depth of field effect that lags the entire fight and UI terribly.
+Even the party formation menu gets choppy and laggy.

 The plot is about as generic and exploitative as you'd expect out of a game where you run around breeding generations of women and assembling a virtual fanservice harem.
 There's nothing redeeming about the convoluted/cliched plot and characters, and blatant fanservice.
-This game and the Aksys marketing team (boob mousepad, perv pillow) are not ashamed about pandering to their target audience.
-I don't usually rate games based on character/plot but the shameless pandering to the ronery anime crowd here is just too much to ignore.
+This game and the Aksys marketing team (boob mousepad, perv pillow) are not ashamed about pandering.
 It's a low budget porn game by any measure, the only thing missing is the porn.